 There is obviously a limit to how many time frames you can study.
 You don’t want a screen full of charts telling you different things.

-Use at least two, but not more than three time frames because adding more will just confuse the geewillikers out of you and you’ll suffer from analysis paralysis, then proceed to go crazy.
+Adding more will just confuse the geewillikers out of you and you’ll suffer from analysis paralysis, then proceed to go crazy.